Connect with others who understand.

 Talk With Your Doctor About Your Prognosis With Hemophilia A

 Every person’s hemophilia case is unique.
-While general information can give you an idea of your outlook and life expectancy living with this disorder, there are many factors that can affect it.
-To learn more about your specific prognosis and what factors influence it, talk with your health care provider.
+While general information can give you an idea of your outlook and life expectancy living with this disorder, many factors can affect it.
+To learn more about your specific prognosis and what factors influence it, talk with your healthcare provider.

 It’s also important to stick closely to your hemophilia treatment plan to prevent serious bleeding episodes and complications.
-You can work with your care team to create and follow a comprehensive care plan to prevent and manage bleeding with hemophilia A. As new treatments become available, your options may expand.
+You can work with your care team to create and follow a comprehensive care plan to prevent and manage bleeding with hemophilia A. As new treatments become available, you may have more options.

 A MyHemophiliaTeam Member